yeikiu/ts-crypto-cli/README.md

 - *NEW:* Test it online on the [npm Interactive Playground Demo](https://runkit.com/yeikiu/5f728aa574e29b001b4259d1)

-# TLDR;

-## Option 1 - Use it as a library
+# Option 1 - Use it as a library

 - `npm i ts-crypto-cli`

-#### Library usage demo
+### Library usage demo

-> Here is a little handler to perform a 2-steps withdrawal from Kraken in 20 lines of code using the lib.
+> Here is a little handler to perform a safe withdrawal from Kraken in <20 lines of code using the lib.

 ```typescript
 import { krakenPrivateApiRequest } from 'ts-crypto-cli'